 OBIE - Open Banking Implementation Entity

-The organisation working with the CMA9 and other stakeholders to define and develop the required APIs, security and messaging standards that underpin Open Banking.
-Otherwise known as Open Banking Limited.
+Also known as Open Banking Limited.
+A collective organisation that works with the CMA 9 and other stakeholders to define and develop the required APIs, security and messaging standards that underpin Open Banking.

 An Open API or Public API is a free-to-use, publicly available application programming interface (API) that provides developers with programmatic access to a proprietary software application.

 This refers to all the elements that facilitate the operation of Open Banking.
 This includes the API Standards, governance, systems, processes, participants, security and procedures.

 Data that anyone can access, use or share.

 - Business Current Accounts (for SMEs) Unsecured Lending